 Day 5, October 7: Las Vegas – Pasadena, California

 Embark on an amazing journey across the thinly populated desert en route to Los Angeles.
-Your drive begins along the fringes of the unusual Mojave National Preserve and continues through the mountainous San Bernardino Valley to the Los Angeles area . . . your first stop in the fabulous state of California.
+Our drive begins along the fringes of the unusual Mojave National Preserve and continues through the mountainous San Bernardino Valley to the Los Angeles area . . . our first stop in the fabulous state of California.

 Day 6, October 8: Pasadena – Mount Wilson – Pasadena

 This day is free to explore independently.
 Perhaps you’ll visit the Gamble House, stop at the Norton Simon Museum, or relax at the Huntington Gardens.
-Or you may wish to rest, as we have scheduled an evening observing session with the historic 60-inch telescope at Mount Wilson, weather permitting.
+Or just relax, as we have scheduled an evening observing session with the historic 60-inch telescope at Mount Wilson, weather permitting.

 Day 7, October 9: Pasadena – Los Angeles – Pasadena